fourkitchens/dca2013/_posts/0003-03-03-why-chose-meteor-drupal-lovechild.md

 track: Development
 difficulty: Intermediate

-day: TBD
+day: Sunday
-start: TBD
+start: 10:30am
-room: TBD
+room: Room 13A
 ---

 In this talk, we'll discuss some thoughts on why we have really enjoyed working in the Meteor Node.js framework and what we think Drupal and Meteor could learn from each other.